 Easter Side Dish Options

 The only thing better than Easter dinner is the dessert that comes after it!
-Here are some of our favorite Easter dessert recipes.
+Here are three of our favorites.
+Find all of our divine Easter dessert recipes on Almanac.com!

 Eggs are a symbol of fertility and spring renewal across many cultures.
 Here are a few egg-cellent Easter brunch ideas.